 operation.http://localhost:8000/_ALL/$reindex

-Upon startup, the system will always create a single partition with an ID of 0
+Upon startup, the system will always create a single partition with the name DEFAULT

 To create additional partitions, you can either use the Partition Management Operations or you can create a seed file.